awsdocs/amazon-dynamodb-developer-guide/doc_source/CodeSamples.Java.md

 ## Java: Setting the AWS Region and Endpoint<a name="CodeSamples.Java.RegionAndEndpoint"></a>

-By default, the code samples access DynamoDB in the US West \(Oregon\) region\.
+By default, the code examples access DynamoDB in the US West \(Oregon\) region\.
 You can change the region by modifying the `AmazonDynamoDB` properties\.

 The following code snippet instantiates a new `AmazonDynamoDB`: